 - Coordinating with any local government that implements its own energy benchmarking requirements or energy performance program, including coordination of reporting requirements; and

-- Collecting an annual fee from owners of covered buildings of $100 per covered building.
-The office is required to transfer the fees collected to the state treasurer, who will credit the fees to the climate change mitigation and adaptation fund (fund) created in section 2.
+- Collecting an annual fee from owners of covered buildings of $100 per covered building; except that owners of public buildings are exempt from paying the fee.
+The office is required to transfer the fees collected to the state treasurer, who will credit the fees to the climate change mitigation and adaptation fund (fund) created in section 3.